Wildlife of China: Cats

 The range of the snow leopard extends across the Himalayas, Tibetan Plateau, Karakorum Mountains, and Tian Shan in western China.

 The clouded leopard occurs in forest regions south of the Yangtze River.
 It became locally extinct in Taiwan in 1972.

 The Chinese mountain cat is endemic to China and lives on the north-eastern edge of the Tibetan Plateau.
 It was recorded only in eastern Qinghai and north-western Sichuan.
 It was photographed by a camera-trap for the first time in 2007.
 One individual was observed and photographed in May 2015 in the Ruoergai grasslands.

 The range of the Eurasian lynx includes the Greater Khingan Mountains of Northeast China.

-The Pallas's cat occurs at high altitudes on the Tibetan Plateau and in western China.
+Pallas's cat occurs at high altitudes on the Tibetan Plateau and in western China.

 The Asiatic wildcat is distributed in Xinjiang, Qinghai, Gansu, Ningxia, Shaanxi, and Inner Mongolia.
 Within Xinjiang, it has been confined to three southern prefectures: Bayingolin Mongol Autonomous Prefecture, Aksu and Hotan.
 It is declining rapidly in its natural habitat in the Xinjiang desert region of China mainly because of excessive hunting for pelt trade followed by shrinkage of its habitat due to cultivation, oil and gas exploration and excessive use of pesticides.

 The Asian golden cat and leopard cat have been recorded in the Changqing National Nature Reserve in the Qinling Mountains and in the Tangjiahe National Nature Reserve in the Min Mountains.
 The leopard cat also occurs in the Wolong Nature Reserve and other protected areas in the Qionglai Mountains and Daliang Mountains.

 Canines

 The family Canidae has many members in China including the dog, wolf, dhole, red fox, corsac fox, Tibetan sand fox and common raccoon dog.
-Two subspecies of wolf live in China—the Eurasian wolf, which is found in all of mainland China save for the islands in the South China Sea and the Tibetan wolf, which lives on the Tibetan Plateau.
+Two subspecies of wolf live in China—the Eurasian wolf, which is found in all of mainland China and the Tibetan wolf, which lives on the Tibetan Plateau.

 Some of the earliest dogs may have been domesticated in East Asia, and several Chinese dog breeds including the shar-pei and chow chow are among the most ancient in terms of DNA similarity to the gray wolf.

-Dholes are found right now in only 6 provinces; Gansu, Yunnan, Tibet, Sichuan, and Xinjiang.
+Dholes are now found in only five provinces: Gansu, Yunnan, Tibet, Sichuan, and Xinjiang.

 The red fox, the largest fox species, can be found in every part of China except the northwest.
 The corsac fox is found in Northeast China and the Tibetan sand fox in Tibet, Qinghai, Sichuan, Gansu and Yunnan.

 The raccoon dog, one of the few canids that can climb trees, is native to eastern and northeastern China.